Chymyst/chymyst-core/docs/roadmap.md

 Version 0.3: Investigate interoperability with streaming frameworks such as Scala Streams, Scalaz Streams, FS2, Akka Streaming, Kafka, Heron.
 Use "pipelined" molecules that are optimized for streaming usage (done in 0.1.8).

-Version 0.4: Enterprise readiness: fault tolerance, monitoring, flexible logging, assertions on static molecules and perhaps on some other situations, thread fusing for static or pipelined molecule reactions.
+Version 0.4: Enterprise readiness: fault tolerance, monitoring, flexible logging (done in 0.2.1), assertions on static molecules and perhaps on some other situations, thread fusing for static or pipelined molecule reactions.

 Version 0.5: Application framework `Chymyst`, converting between molecules and various external APIs such as HTTP, GUI toolkits, Unix files and processes.

 Version 0.6: Automatic distributed and fault-tolerant execution of chemical reactions ("soup pools" or another mechanism).

 Version 0.7: Static optimizations: use advanced macros and code transformations to completely eliminate all blocking and all inessential pattern-matching overhead.

+Version 0.8: Distributed execution and cluster deployments.

+Version 1.0: Complete enterprise-ready features, adapters to other frameworks, and several real-life projects using `Chymyst Core`.
+Complete documentation as a separate developer documentation and a book "Concurrency in Reactions: Declarative Scala multithreading with `Chymyst`".

 # Current To-Do List